Does Islam teach to kill apostate?

 4. Can death punishment be left for hadees?

 Some people will come up with childish argument.
-They say – “death-for-apostasy” is not in Quran but not in hadees.”
+They say – “death-for-apostasy” is not in Quran but in hadees.”
 These people fail to realize that it’s crystal clear from Quran that death-for-apostasy contradicts with several ayah of Quran.

 Life is extremely scared in Islam; a crime that deserves death has to be stated in Quran clearly.